(This article was originally written in May 2019 and was udpated in May 2021)

-Is your foundation in a perfect shape?
-Don’t lie.
-And it doesn’t have to be perfect of course, but keeping your foundation data in good shape, will ensure that other things can work as planned.
+It doesn’t have to be perfect, of course, but keeping your foundation data in good shape will ensure that other things can work as planned.

-“Without a strong foundation, you can not really get the most out of your investment on ITSM systems.”
+Without a strong foundation, you can not expect to get the most out of your investment on the ServiceNow Platform.

 Example Foundation Data Model for Users

 Simple User data model with organizational structures, location, groups, and managers.